 Tips on Negotiating a Great Offer (and Why You Should!)

-Project yourself into the near future, to that moment when all of your hard work from your summer internship om NYC has materialized into a job offer!
+Project yourself into the near future, to that moment when all of your hard work from your summer internship in NYC has materialized into a job offer!
 Before this moment arrives, give some thought about what you are going to say—do you dare negotiate?
 Remember the sage advice, “if you want something, ask for it”?
 Turns out the hardest part about negotiating a great offer is convincing yourself that you should even try!
 It’s an uncomfortable situation to contemplate, let alone undertake—to suggest that after being given this amazing opportunity, you have the audacity to ask for more?
 But audacious is NOT the signal you send when you boldly choose to negotiate.

 Mentally Prepare Yourself

 Our culture sends mixed signals about discussing money—especially when it comes to asking for it.
 One career advisor notes that words like “haggling” bring to mind an old woman arguing over the price of a flea market find instead of young professionals discussing a salary and benefits.
 The truth: all successful career people cultivate the art of negotiation!
-Forbes points out the person who negotiates the terms of his or her employment sends this signal: “Top performers negotiate, and average performers don’t.
-If you are a top performer, then they expect you to negotiate.”

 Practice, Practice, Practice